Blogger vs WordPress – Choosing the Right Platform

 To help you decide whether you should choose WordPress or Blogger, here are the main areas you’ll want to consider.

-When it comes to cost, Blogger is hard to beat.
-It really is a free service.
-You have the option of paying around $10 to register a domain name for your website, such as WinningWP.com.
-However, this is optional and you can instead use the default URL that is assigned to your blog, such as http://WinningWP.blogspot.com/, for as long as you want.
+When it comes to cost, Blogger is hard to beat — it really is a free service.
+If you want to register a domain name for your website, such as WinningWP.com, you can do so for around $10, but this is optional, and you can always stick with the default URL that’s assigned to your blog, such as http://WinningWP.blogspot.com/.

 Although the WordPress software is free to download and use, there are some costs involved in running a WordPress website.
-Firstly, you’ll need a domain name for your website.
+First, you’ll need a domain name for your website.
 Prices for a .com domain are usually around $10 per year.
-Secondly, you’ll need to choose a web host (here’s a few recommendations) that will make your website available to internet users.
+Next, you’ll need to choose a web host (here are a few recommendations) that will make your website available to internet users.

-Entry-level shared web hosting can be had for a few dollars per month, and some hosts might even throw in a free domain name for new customers.
-However, if your website takes off and becomes popular or an integral part of your business, then you will probably need to upgrade to more robust hosting.
-Prices for professional web hosting typically start at around $25 month.
+Entry-level shared web hosting can be had for a few dollars per month, and some hosts may even throw in a free domain name for new customers.
+However, if your website takes off and becomes popular or an integral part of your business, then you’ll probably need to upgrade to more robust hosting.
+Prices for professional web hosting typically start at around $25 a month.

-Once you have a domain name and web hosting account, you can start thinking about purchasing a commercial WordPress theme and plugins (which we’ll cover in more detail later).
+Once you have a domain name and web hosting account, you can start thinking about buying a commercial WordPress theme and plugins (which we’ll cover in more detail later).
 However, if you’re just starting out, you can make do with a free theme and plugins.
-When the time is right, you can expect to pay up to $100 for a high-quality WordPress theme and a few hundred dollars on commercial plugins, depending on your needs.
+When the time is right, you can expect to pay up to $100 for a high-quality WordPress theme, and a few hundred dollars for commercial plugins, depending on your needs.